SimplGy/emoji-magic/README.md

 * `docs` -- for the demo web app.
 Called "docs" for Github Static Pages.
 Don't modify things here.
 Modify `src`, then run the build step.
 * `src` -- this is the only source code you should be editing

+## Uh, what's up with the crazy module system?

+I wanted an environment that works in:

+1. The Browser (for web app and demo)
+2. Chrome Extension (for the main use case)
+3. Node (for tests)

+I also didn't want a build system, for... reasons (for fun).
+And also just the dependencies they involve, and the complexity... just didn't seem worth it.
+So, that's what `emulate_node_modules.js` is about.
+It works just fine, so long as you add an `__id__` for every module that matches the file name, and don't make a module that has the same name as a different one.

 ## Extension Development Gripes

 ### Three Environments